-Pagetoid reticulosis is a variant of MF characterized by the presence of localized, slowly progressive patches or plaques, usually located on the limbs, with an intraepidermal proliferation of atypical T-lymphocytes, singly or arranged in nests (pagetoid picture).
-The atypical cells have medium- to large-sized nuclei and abundant cytoplasm.
+Pagetoid reticulosis is a variant of MF characterized by the presence of localized, slowly progressive patches or plaques, usually located on the limbs, with an intraepidermal proliferation of atypical Tlymphocytes, singly or arranged in nests (pagetoid picture).
+The atypical cells have medium- to largesized nuclei and abundant cytoplasm.
 The dermis generally does not contain tumour cells.
-Immunophenotypically, tumour cells may be either CD4+/CD8- or CD4-/CD8+; CD30 is often expressed.
-The term pagetoid reticulosis should only be used for the localized type

-(Woringer-Kolopp type) and not for the disseminated type (Ketron-Goodman type).
-Disseminated cases would currently be classified as primary cutaneous CD8+aggressive epidermotropic cytotoxic T-cell lymphoma, primary cutaneous γ - δ T-cell lymphoma, or tumour-stage MF.
+Immunophenotypically, tumour cells may be either CD4+/ CD8- or CD4-/CD8+; CD30 is often expressed.
+The term pagetoid reticulosis should only be used for the localized type (Woringer-Kolopp type) and not for the disseminated type (Ketron-Goodman type).
+Disseminated cases would currently be classified as primary cutaneous aggressive epidermotropic CD8+ cytotoxic T-cell lymphoma, cutaneous γ/δ T-cell lymphoma, or tumour-stage MF.